readingcapital/readingcapital.github.io/volume-1/index.md

 The process of exchange presupposes that the exchangers recognise each other as free and equal *persons* – a status guaranteed by the state.
 Their power over each other is only the power of their commodities.

+Commodity owners cannot cooperatively agree on a money as for each of them their own commodities count as immediately value and other commodities as particular use-values.
+The state fixes a money.

 ### Chapter 3: Money, or the Circulation of Commodities ###